 As promised, let’s now take a look at Voice-over-IP services (VoIP) and whether as an MSP you should be adding these services to your portfolio of client offerings.

 The third option is a mixture of the two.
-When I owned an MSP, we typically sold VoIP systems with ten handsets and less – specifically because the complexity was low and the expectations of the client were not unreasonable.
+When I owned an MSP, we typically sold VoIP systems with ten handsets or fewer – specifically because the complexity was low and the expectations of the client were not unreasonable.
 Any system above ten handsets and we’d often partner with a specialised Telecoms business who could deliver the service.

 Eat Your Own Dog Food

 In terms of delivering VoIP services, there’s a phrase I’m fond of – “Eat Your Own Dog Food”.
 Simply put, if you’re going to be delivering a service or technology to a client, make sure you use it yourself in-house.
 Once you’ve researched the VoIP system you’re going to install for your clients, deploy it to your own office.
-The advantages are that you become familiar with the technology and service, it’s pro’s and con’s, and you can set your clients expectations accordingly.
-This is especially important for VoIP – as selling a VoIP service is all about setting your clients expectations early on.
+The advantages are that you become familiar with the technology and service, its benefits and limitations, and you can set your clients’ expectations accordingly – and early, which is especially important for VoIP.

 Location, Location, Location